joe-santy/MAD23/README.md

+# A Board With A Bag Consulting
+### Providing digital solutions to international businesses through open-source technology

+This is a responsive React website that can be modified to suit any client need.
+It relies on Bootstrap, Popper, and jQuery CDNs.

+Future integrations include Toast-UI, Jitsi, and Leaflet.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts